 - 7-8: 63 inches

 Men’s fashion stylists suggest that you check the laces that come with your shoes.
 Remember that even some higher quality dress shoes may be sold with inferior quality laces.

-Your shoes are an investment, and upgrading to better quality laces is recommended.
+Your shoes are an investment, and upgrading to more superior laces is recommended.

 Fashion Trends: Bow Ties, Velvet & Satin Dress Laces